-There are 4 main categories when training, these are:-
+There are 4 main categories which apply to all students:-

 Junbi UndoThe basic stretching and warming up exercises that were developed by the originator of Goju Ryu karate, Chojun Miyagi, in the early Twenties.